Users and groups. Integration with LDAP/Active Directory

 #sip:<number>

-and the number can specified as<number>
+.
+The number can be specified as<number>

 ,sip:<number>

-, or#sip:<number>
+or#sip:<number>

 If a user has entered an incorrect password multiple times in a row (the exact number will be specified in the Users → Settings section), the authorizatin via the web application will be locked for 24 hours.
 You can enable the access to the application manually by clicking the Unlock button on the user profile page: